haefele/CTime2/privacy policy/en-US.md

 c-time's privacy policy: http://www.c-time.net/?page_id=24

 ## c-time Universal's permissions

-### Bluetooth
-To integrate with your Microsoft Band, c-time Universal uses Bluetooth to create a connection.

 ### Contacts
 You are able to create contacts from the people in the attendance list.